alemohamad/php-101/lesson3.md

 </html>
 ```

-As you’ll see if you try coding the same thing by hand, PHP’s ```for()``` loop just saved you a whole lot of work!
-And it looks good too – take a look at the source code of the dynamically generated table, and you’ll see that it’s nicely formatted, with line breaks at the end of every table cell and row.
+As you'll see if you try coding the same thing by hand, PHP's ```for()``` loop just saved you a whole lot of work!
+And it looks good too – take a look at the source code of the dynamically generated table, and you'll see that it's nicely formatted, with line breaks at the end of every table cell and row.
 This magic is accomplished by forcing a carriage return with in every call to ```echo()```.

 For more examples of the ```for()``` loop in action, visit [http://www.php.net/manual/en/control-structures.for.php](http://www.php.net/manual/en/control-structures.for.php).

-Loops are frequently used in combination with one of PHP’s more complex data types, the animal known as the array.
-That’s a whole topic in itself, and in fact I’m going to discuss it in detail in the next segment of this tutorial.
-Then I’m going to show you how arrays, loops and forms all work together to make the creation of complex Web forms as easy as eating pie.
+Loops are frequently used in combination with one of PHP's more complex data types, the animal known as the array.
+That's a whole topic in itself, and in fact I'm going to discuss it in detail in the next segment of this tutorial.
+Then I'm going to show you how arrays, loops and forms all work together to make the creation of complex Web forms as easy as eating pie.
 All that and more in [Part Four](http://devzone.zend.com/8/php-101-part-4-the-food-factor)!